eugenia1984/english/glossary.md

 - **on** in this context links the updates to the specific subject they are about - the project progress.
 In English, you use on when you're talking about the topic of communication, like a presentation on science or an update on work.
 It shows a direct relationship between the communication and the topic.

+- **on the right foot** is an idiom meaning to start something in a positive or successful way.
+For example: ``Starting the day with a healthy breakfast sets you on the right foot.``

 - **ongoing** describes something that is currently in progress, continuing, or not yet finished.

 - **our**: is a possessive pronoun.
 It shows that something belongs to or is related to a group that includes the speaker